open-seneca/modular-aq-sensor/README.md

 # CambikeSensor

-A cyclist’s mobile sensor hub for big data citizen science.
+## A cyclist’s mobile sensor hub for big data citizen science.

 If you want to build our sensor hub based on the Black Pill board, you need to flash some code using the Arduino IDE.
 Here is how:

 a) Wiring and onboard jumpers:
 - RX on the USB2TTL adapter to PA9, TX to PA10, GND to G, 3.3V to V3
 - jumper B0+ to center pin, B1- to center pin

 b) To flash the code:
-(- install Arduino Due in IDE board manager)
+- (install Arduino Due in IDE board manager)
 - put Arduino_STM32 library (from the "hardware" folder in this repo) in "My Documents/Arduino/hardware" (Note: if the hardware folder doesn't exist you will need to create it)
 - start Arduino IDE and open the latest bp_vX from this repository
 - under "Tools -> Board" select "Generic STM32F103C series"